 When Juno cannot read the letter he receives from his Korean grandmother, he discovers a way to send messages in a language both of them can understand.

 This delightful story unfolds in epistolary form, as a little girl discovers a whale in her pond and writes to her teacher asking just what she should do about it.

-The Jolly Postman or Other People’s Letters by Janet & Allan Ahlberg
+- The Jolly Postman: or Other People's Letters by Janet and Allan Ahlberg

 As this fairytale postman delivers mail to familiar friends such as the Three Bears, children can pull each actual letter from its envelope and see it for themselves!